-The circulatory, digestive, endocrine, immune, integumentary (hair, skin, nails), lymphatic, muscular, nervous, reproductive, respiratory, skeletal, and urinary systems (pictured left and right) talk amongst each other to give you an idea of how well – or how poorly – your organism-as-a-whole is functioning.
+The circulatory, digestive, endocrine, immune, integumentary (hair, skin, nails), lymphatic, muscular, nervous, reproductive, respiratory, skeletal, and urinary systems communicate with each other (picture below).
+What you experience as a symptom is a diagnostic one or more of these systems send you of how well – or how poorly – your organism as a whole is functioning.

 When your healthcare practitioner asks, “so what’s wrong?” they’re asking about the state of one or more of these systems.
 When we talk about our skin breaking out, or nails splitting, or feeling sluggish or uncomfortable, we’re talking about symptoms arising from an ailing system.
 These cues lead doctors to a diagnosis.
 It’s how they find the underlying causes of your biological troubles.